ml4ai/automates/documentation/reports/m1_architecture_report/model_analysis.md

 components.
 These modules are then the subject of study for our sensitivity analysis measures.

-There is a computability question that needs to be answered for performing a recursive network traversal.
-The network comparison is expected to be computationally expensive as it amounts to performing a breadth-first search across the networks corresponding to two models.
+The issue of computability is one that needs to be addressed when performing a recursive network traversal.
+The network comparison is expected to be computationally expensive as it amounts to performing a breadth-first search across the networks corresponding to the two models.
-We are currently working on heuristics that can lower the cost associated with network traversal for our particular purpose of model comparison.
+We are currently working on heuristics to lower the cost associated with network traversal for our particular purpose of model comparison.